truenas/documentation/content/Contributing/Documentation/ContentUpdate.md

 Edit the page as needed.

 ![EditForkNotice](/images/Contribute/GitHubEditForkNotice.png)
-<br><br>

-When the changes are complete, add a quick overview of what changes were made in the description box, and click the green **Commit changes** button.
+When the changes are complete, add a quick overview of what changes were made in the description box, and click the green *Commit changes* button.

 ![CommitChanges](/images/Contribute/GitHubEditCommitChanges.png)
-<br><br>

 When the page refreshes the changes are complete in your forked repository.
 Now you can request merging these changes main repository using a "Pull Request" (PR).
-Click on **Pull Requests**.
+Click on *Pull Requests*.

 ![RepositoryFork](/images/Contribute/GitHubRepositoryFork.png)
-<br><br>

-After the Pull Requests page opens, click on the green **New Pull Request** button.
+After the **Pull Requests** page opens, click on the green *New Pull Request* button.

 ![ForkPullRequests](/images/Contribute/GitHubRepositoryForkPullrequests.png)
-<br><br>

-Confirm that the *base repository* is set to **freenas/documentation** and  *base* is set to **master**.
+Confirm that the *base repository* is set to *truenas/documentation* and  *base* is set to *master*.
-*head repository* must be set to your forked repository, for example **q5sys/documentation**.
+*head repository* must be set to your forked repository, for example *q5sys/documentation*.
-*compare* needs to be set to **master**.
+*compare* needs to be set to *master*.
-Make sure these options are correct then click the green **Create pull request** button to create the PR.
+Make sure these options are correct, then click the green *Create pull request* button to create the PR.

 ![RepositoryComparison](/images/Contribute/GitHubRepositoryComparison.png)
-<br><br>

-Describe your changes and click the green **Create pull request** button.
+Describe your changes and click the green *Create pull request* button.

 ![CreatePullRequest](/images/Contribute/GitHubPullRequestCreate.png)
-<br><br>

 That's it!
-Other contributors will review and merge your changes!
+Other contributors review and merge your changes!

-As part of the review process, automation will build a preview of the Docs site with your changes.
+As part of the review process, automation builds a preview of the Docs site with your changes.
-When the build is completed, a comment will be added to the PR that says *All checks have passed 1 successful check*.
+When the build is completed, a comment appears in the PR that shows the automation result.
-Click on **Show all checks** and **Details** to see a live demo of the site with your changes.
+Click on *Show all checks* and *Details* to see a live demo of the site with your changes.

 ![PullRequestSummary](/images/Contribute/GitHubPullRequestSummary.png)

-### Editing an Include

-Some content in a document is added to the published material via an *include* statement.
-An include statement is a section of documentation that has a single location in the Documentation Hub Repo, but can be applied in multiple places so that a single edit updates multiple documents.

-An example of this is in the [Cron Jobs](/CORE/Tasks/CronJobs) article.
-The expandable *Advanced Scheduler* section is pulled from another file.
-This include is also used in other articles.

-If you click the "Edit this Page" link to open the markdown you will see the following line:
-`{{< expand "Advanced Scheduler" "v" >}} {{< include file="static/includes/AdvancedScheduler.md.part" markdown="true" >}} {{< /expand >}}`

-The *expand* and */expand* code handles the expansion/collapse section of the document, inside that you will find our include statement:
-`{{< include file="static/includes/AdvancedScheduler.md.part" markdown="true" >}}`

-The file <file>/documentation/static/includes/AdvancedScheduler.md.part</file> contains the documenation for this section.
-To update this section, update the `.md.part` file with any required changes.
-Keep in mind that this documentation block will be used in multiple documents, so be sure to not include any task specific comments.